 - (2) Bin Collection Service.
-Grantee shall provide Solid Waste, Recyclables, and/or Organic Waste Bin service to Single-Family Subscribers that request these services and Multi-Family Subscribers not receiving Cart service.
+Grantee shall provide Solid Waste and Recyclables Bin service to Single-Family Subscribers that request these services and Multi-Family Subscribers not receiving Cart service.
 Grantee shall Collect and remove all Discarded Materials that have been placed, kept, or accumulated in Bins from the property of Subscribers receiving Bin service, at least once per week, and more frequently if required to handle the Discarded Materials generated at the premises where the Bins are located.
-Bin sizes and Collection frequencies offered are to be, at a minimum, consistent with the sizes and frequencies listed in Exhibit "A-1" at rates specified in Exhibit "E." Residential Subscribers electing to have Bin service shall Source-Separate Solid Waste, Recyclables, and Organic Waste in separate Collection Containers (Bin and/or Cart), as applicable.
+Bin sizes and Collection frequencies offered are to be, at a minimum, consistent with the sizes and frequencies listed in Exhibit "A-1" at rates specified in Exhibit "E." Residential Subscribers electing to have Bin service shall Source-Separate Solid Waste and Recyclables in separate Collection Containers (Bin and/or Cart), as applicable.
 Special consideration shall be given when determining the pickup areas to ensure that the flow of traffic is not impeded.
 Interference with traffic flow may occur from time to time during the provision of service.
 Repeated, reasonable public complaints about unreasonable interference with traffic flows may constitute a violation of this Franchise Agreement.
-Grantee shall provide the following services: - (A) Zone A: Solid Waste, Recyclables, and/or Organic Waste Bin service to Single-Family Subscribers that request these services, and Multi-Family Subscribers not receiving Cart service. - (B) Zone C: Solid Waste, Recyclables, and/or Green Waste Bin service to Single-Family Subscribers that request these services, and Multi-Family Subscribers not receiving Cart service. - (3) Discarded Materials Cart Overage Service.
+Grantee shall provide the following services: - (A) Solid Waste and Recyclables to Single-Family Subscribers that request these services, and Multi-Family Subscribers not receiving Cart service. - (3) Discarded Materials Cart Overage Service.
 Residential Cart Subscribers may periodically generate more Discarded Materials than will fit in the Discarded Materials Cart(s).
 Residential Cart Subscribers are therefore entitled to two (2) annual pickups per calendar year of material that does not fit in the Discarded Materials Cart(s) at no additional cost.
 One (1) pickup shall consist of up to the equivalent of either three (3): large bags (30- to 40-gallon), boxes, or barrels of Discarded Materials.
 Residential Cart Subscribers may be charged per pickup in accordance with Exhibit "E" for overage pickups in excess of two (2) per year.
 Overage pickups, in addition to the two (2) free pickups, will be provided at no additional charge for two (2) weeks beginning the first Collection day following December 25.
 This service is limited to Discarded Materials that could be placed in a Discarded Materials Cart, and not Bulky Waste, which is Collected in accordance with this Exhibit "A."